Introduction to Unique Achievements of Districts of Beijing in Digital Economy: Stories of Haidian

 Beijing is home to China's largest AI, blockchain, IT innovation, industrial Internet, and other core industries.
 The city highlights the transformation and upgrading of traditional industries while fostering innovation-driven enterprises.
-It boasts prominent competencies in establishing itself as a global benchmark city for the digital economy.
-Beijing's 16 districts and Beijing Economic-Technological Development Area are actively pursuing their development strategies, leveraging local advantageous resources to develop their digital economy sectors.
-These districts concentrate on benchmark projects and support leading industries to efficiently establish a new digital economy development framework that highlights the unique features of them.
+It boasts prominent competitiveness in establishing itself as a global benchmark city for digital economy.
+Beijing's 16 districts and Beijing Economic-Technological Development Area are actively pursui7ng their respective development strategies, leveraging local advantageous resources to develop their digital economy sectors.
+These districts concentrate on benchmark projects and support leading industries to efficiently establish a new digital economy development landscape that highlights their unique features.

 I. Establishing an AI Industry Hub

-In terms of computing power, Haidian has deployed computing power of 3,500 petaflops to facilitate regional coordinated development through collaborative computing power collaboration.
+In terms of computing power, Haidian has deployed a computing power of 3,500 petaflops to foster regional collaboration and coordination.

-In terms of data, Beijing Basic Data System Pilot Area was established in Haidian, with Beijing AI Data Operation Platform launched.
-These initiatives aim to establish a usage model based on open sources, cooperation and sharing, and the integration of data and computing power, leading to the release of over 150 high-quality data sets.
+In terms of data, the Beijing Basic Data System Pilot Area was established in Haidian, with the Beijing AI Data Operation Platform launched.
+These initiatives aim to establish a usage model based on open sources, cooperation and sharing, and the integration of data and computing power.
+To date, a total of over 150 high-quality datasets have been released.

-In terms of applications, the AI Panoramic Empowerment Action Plan for Zhongguancun Science City (2024-2026) has been introduced, with the construction of China's first AI innovation application accelerator started and several application demonstration projects launched.
-The goal is to establish the "top city renowned for its AI panorama empowerment".
+In terms of applications, the AI Panoramic Empowerment Action Plan for Zhongguancun Science City (2024–2026) has been published, with the construction of China's first AI innovation application accelerator started and several application demonstration projects launched.
+The goal is to make Zhongguancun China’s first AI empowerment hub.

 In terms of ecosystem, key events such as the first AI Day at the 2024 ZGC Forum Annual Conference and the 2024 BAAI Conference were organized.
-Meanwhile, efforts have been made for the planning and development of a block dedicated to AI innovation.
-These efforts aim to create an urban intelligent network based on the large model-based thoughts.
+Meanwhile, efforts have been made to plan and develop a block dedicated to AI innovation.
+These efforts aim to create an urban intelligent network based on the large model thinking.
 Currently, Haidian is home to approximately 1,300 AI enterprises, including 26 unicorns, representing about 70 percent of the total number of the city's AI enterprises.
 There are over 100 entities involved in issues related to large models and this number has been growing.
 Notably, 57 large models have been registered, representing 70 percent of the city's total and nearly one-third of China's total.

 II.
 Accelerating Innovative Growth of Software Information Industry